pluckyporcupine/raylibmosaic/README.md

 # raylib-mosaic

 These are work-in-progress Mosaic bindings for [the raylib gamedev library](https://github.com/raysan5/raylib).
+They are made for and only confirmed to be working with raylib v2.6.0.

 You can download the compiler here: http://www.bcas.freeuk.com/mm.exe